cloudwego/kitex/docs/guide/extension/registry.md

 Kitex supports user-defined registration module.
 Users can extend and integrate other registration centers by themselves.
 This extension is defined under pkg/registry.

-## Extension Api and Definition of Info Struct
+## Extension API and Definition of Info Struct
 - Extension Api

 ```go